popsolutions/openventilator/README.md

  - [Três meninas hardware store](https://www.google.com/maps/place/Casa+das+3+Meninas/@-23.5391312,-46.6524764,19.5z/data=!4m5!3m4!1s0x0:0x377232460c40d90d!8m2!3d-23.5391706!4d-46.6524278)
  - [The MIT guys from this paper](https://web.mit.edu/2.75/projects/DMD_2010_Al_Husseini.pdf): Abdul Mohsen Al Husseini, Heon Ju Lee, Justin Negrete, Stephen Powelson, Amelia Servil, Alexander Slocum, Jussi Saukkonen.

-All our families, wifes and husbands that for the last days have been supporting us on our crazyness.
+All our families, wives and husbands that for the last days have been supporting us on our craziness.

-All the doctors, nurses and paramedics on the field fighting this common enemy
+All the doctors, nurses and paramedics in the field fighting this common enemy.